expressjs/expressjs.com/astro/src/content/blog/en/2024-10-22-security-audit-milestone-achievement.md

 ---
-title: "Express.js Security Audit: A Milestone Achievement"
+title: 'Express.js Security Audit: A Milestone Achievement'
 tags: security audit releases
 authors:
   - name: Express Technical Committee
     github: expressjs
 description: Celebrating the successful completion of the Express.js security audit conducted by Ada Logics and facilitated by OSTIF.
 ---

 We are thrilled to announce the successful completion of a comprehensive security audit for Express.js, conducted by [Ada Logics](https://adalogics.com/) and facilitated by [OSTIF](https://ostif.org/).
 This extensive review of our framework and its core components marks a significant milestone in our commitment to ensuring the security and reliability of Express.js for our community.